 Fortunately, it’s easy to make your own real hot cocoa and the taste is undeniably better.
-I make it several mornings a week for my kids.
+In the cooler months, I make it several mornings a week for my kids.
 The added milk makes it a great source of protein, Vitamin D, and calcium, and I like that you can use only as much sugar as needed.
 I make it on the stove-top because the chocolate gets mixed in better this way than in the microwave.

->

-> Here is my recipe.
+Here is my recipe.
 Try it out and adjust to your taste.
 If you like it, mix up a big batch of cocoa and sugar and store it in a Mason jar for your own homemade hot cocoa mix.
 Add cinnamon or vanilla sticks if you like.

 8 ounces milk (any kind you like)

 *Look for pure unsweetened cocoa, and that has not been Dutch/alkali-processed, a process that takes away almost all flavanols.

 - Heat milk in a saucepan over medium-high heat.
 Add cocoa and sugar and whisk to combine.